TiBeN/15khz-arcade-pkg/README.md

     ```
     (which avoids unnecessary public key validation)

-3. Start the build and intall:
+3. Start the build and install:

     ```bash
     $ make